sergio-costas/lxcraft/README.md

 ## Accessing the container data

-The files specified in the *list* part of the configuration file are copied inside the container into the */craft_XXXXXXXXX* folder, where XXXXXXX is the MD5 hash of the project's name.
+All the files in the project folder are copied inside the container into the */craft_XXXXXXXXX* folder at the beginning of the build process, where XXXXXXX is the MD5 hash of the project's name.
 This is done to ensure that the specific lxcraft folder isn't used in a *snapcraft.yaml* file, and that only the $CRAFT_XXXXX environment variables are used (in fact, lxcraft will check if the folder appears inside the *snapcraft.yaml* file, and show an error in that case).